markab4/Grocery-List-Manager/Docs/UserManual.md

 ![Creating a List](https://github.com/qc-se-spring2019/370Spring19Team2/blob/master/GroupProject/Docs/Diagrams/UserManualPics/NAMING_LIST.png)

 ## Creating Items and Adding Them to Your List
 Now that you have created a list, you can begin to add items to it.
 Select your list to begin adding an item.
 When using the application for the first time, you list will be empty.
-You can add generic items to your list, or create a new item.
+You can add pre-created items to your list, or create a new custom item.
 To create a new item, select the + symbol located at the top right of the screen, then name your item and select a type.
 This item will now appear under that type.
 To add this new item to your list, select that item type, then you will find the item.
 You can select the item and then select a quantity for the item.
 Once you hit OK, the item will be saved to your list.

 ![](https://github.com/qc-se-spring2019/370Spring19Team2/blob/master/GroupProject/Docs/Diagrams/New%20User%20Manual%20Pics/NCREATE1.png)
 ![](https://github.com/qc-se-spring2019/370Spring19Team2/blob/master/GroupProject/Docs/Diagrams/New%20User%20Manual%20Pics/NCREATE2.png)